benjaminfoo/KCD2-Development-Guide/README.md

 ## How To

+### Extract a .pak - file
+Just use any archive manager, like ark or 7zip.

+### Create a .pak - file
+A *.pak-file can be created any compression software which supports the selection of a compression method and level.
+I have created *.pak-files by using Ark, using deflate as the compression method on the lowest compression level.

 ### Create a new console command
 If you want to create a new console command, execute the following steps: